“Nearly all men can stand adversity,

 I left off in “My Memoir: Esther LeBaron McDonald de Spencer — And More Perils of Polygamy — Part 19-B” commenting:

 Though that was my very first kiss!

 And my very first date …

-Yet, Ervil prophesied Homer was my fate!
+Still, Ervil prophesied he was my fate!

-And now I wax into full-fledged, half-assed poetry,
+And now I wax into half-assed poetry,

 Because no matter how “Homely Homer” kissed me,

-I would’ve missed marital bliss, believe me.
+I would’ve missed marital bliss, believe me,

-Because, despite Ervil’s wheelings ‘n’ dealings,
+Because despite Ervil’s wheelings ‘n’ dealings,

 I felt no friendly feelings